 In a similar event, a company in New Hampshire has been cited and has been faced with an OSHA fine of $152,460.
 This company, similar to the previous company, failed to provide fall protection to employees.
 Employees were working at heights of over 20 feet without fall protection or safeguards.
 Because of this, repeatedly, the company faced a severe OSHA fine to hopefully help the company understand the importance of safety.

 In both of these events, the fine was large.
 Even so, OSHA has increased the amount of money per penalty.
 As of November of 2015, the OSHA fine per penalty increased 82%.
 This increase is incredibly significant.
 It is the first time the amount has increased since 1990, so the large percent increase is covering 25 years of ground where the fine was not increased.
-Now, companies need to be even more aware and compliant of the safety standards, so as to avoid a large OSHA fine for any penalty.
+Now, companies need to be even more aware and aligned of the safety standards, so as to avoid a large OSHA fine for any penalty.

 OSHA Fines Will Increase – A Matter of Percentages

 In case you hadn’t heard the news, for the first time in 25 years OSHA will increase the fines it levies against companies that fail to train their workforce and fail to create a workplace free from recognizable hazards.
-More alarming to some, perhaps, is that this fine is not your typical 5-10% increase; rather, OSHA citations for failure to comply to OSHA standards will jump a whopping 80+%.
+More alarming to some, perhaps, is that this fine is not your typical 5-10% increase; rather, OSHA citations for failure to comply to OSHA Requirements will jump a whopping 80+%.

 This comes on the heels of OSHA most recent findings that, once again, very little has changed across the industries.
 Falls continue to kill people.
 Employers continue to ignore safety issues regarding fall protection, scaffolding safety, lockout tagout, hazcom, machine guarding, etc. And proper, effective training is not happening as often as it should.
 The very fact that rarely a days go by without employers asking us if they have to train their heavy equipment operators and wondering who is ultimately responsible for the training (hint: it’s you employers) is proof enough that employers are still not getting it.